 We have an interconnection with the Saratoga County Water Authority's main transmission line.
 We have been purchasing 300,000 gallons of water per day.
 The water source for the SCWA is the Hudson River.
 Water treatment consists of addition of coagulant, powder activated carbon and filtration through 0.1 micron membrane filters.
-Caustic soda is added for corrosion control.
+Caustic soda is added for pH adjustment and phosphate is added for corrosion control.
 Sodium hypochlorite is added for disinfection and to maintain a residual through the transmission system.
 There is a one 1 million-gallon water storage tank (clearwell) at the water plant.
 This tank provides contact time for proper disinfection of water and provides storage for our pumping and transmission system.
 The water treatment plant has been in service since February of 2010.
-The SCWA has been adding sodium permanganate to the raw water in an effort to reduce taste and odor and hopefully reduce disinfection byproduct formation.